lynnlangit/gcp-for-bioinformatics/README.md

 [![Chat on Gitter](https://img.shields.io/gitter/room/gcp-for-bioinformatics/nextflow.svg?colorB=26af64&style=popout)](https://gitter.im/gcp-for-bioinformatics)

 # Google Cloud Platform (GCP) for Bioinformatics
-This repository contains information about using Google Cloud Platform public cloud services for data analysis tasks.
-The guidance is intended for bioinformatics researchers - in particular, for those who are new to working with GCP.
-Key GCP services and patterns will be covered in this guide.
+This repository contains information about using Google Cloud Platform public cloud services for bioinformatics data analysis tasks.
+The guidance is intended for researchers - in particular, this guide is for those who are NEW to working with GCP.
+Key GCP services and patterns will be covered.
 The information is based on advisory work my team has done with the following groups and organizations:

 1) The Broad Institute (Cambridge, MA) - [link](https://www.broadinstitute.org)
 2) CSIRO Bioinformatics (Sydney, Australia) - [link](https://bioinformatics.csiro.au/)